 You might think you can get away from not having enough protein.
 But this is not the case.
 Of course when you are young or growing one can manage and get away with more but this will catch-up with you eventually.
 That is why most vegans find it difficult to maintain their lifestyle as they age.
 Other issues that are related to lower protein intake are bone density, teeth issues and more.
 Having said that there is ongoing research if our own microbiome can create BCaas but that is just a theory for now.

 Fact is that animal and plant proteins are not equal as they are needed in different amounts and as they don’t have the needed Amino-acids in the correct amounts.
 Just think of it this way.
-Plants make the right amount of protein for plants, but don’t have muscles!
+Plants make the right amount of protein for plants, but they don’t have muscles!

 - I generally do not suggest having protein shakes as the body requires the full range of amino-acids for optimal function.